Home

 What is the difference between accreditation and certification?

-Candidates that are certified by an accredited agency have the value added of the assurance that the test they took accurately measured them against the standard.
+Candidates that are certified by an accredited agency have the added value of the assurance that the test they took accurately measured them against the standard.

 How does an agency become accredited?

-State/Provincial certification agencies, educational institutions, governmental agencies, and national organizations may seek accreditation by first contacting the Accreditation Manager, Bob Rand, at 508-599-2344 (rrand@theproboard.org), or by going to the Pro Board’s website at www.theproboard.org.
-The Pro Board may consider the Accreditation of Overseas Agencies on a case by case basis.
+State/Provincial certification agencies, educational institutions, governmental agencies, and national organizations may seek accreditation by first contacting the Accreditation Manager, Bob Rand, at 508-599-2344 (rrand@proboard.org), or by going to the Pro Board’s website at www.theproboard.org.
+The Pro Board may consider the accreditation of overseas agencies on a case by case basis.

 What does the accreditation process involve?